paradigmxyz/reth/book/db/README.md

 }
 ```

 Lets look at an examples of how cursors are used.
-The code snippet below is the `unwind` method from the `BodyStage` defined in the `stages` crate.
+The code snippet below contains the `unwind` method from the `BodyStage` defined in the `stages` crate.
 This function is responsible for unwinding any changes to the database if there is an error when executing the body stage within the Reth pipeline.

 [File: crates/stages/src/stages/bodies.rs](https://github.com/paradigmxyz/reth/blob/main/crates/stages/src/stages/bodies.rs#L205-L238)
 ```rust ignore